 Attendees will be eager to network amongst each other, which leaves a lot of room for the physical audience to ignore the virtual one.
 Come up with relevant strategies that facilitate networking amongst virtual attendees and between them and the in-person audience.

-Let’s face it – virtual, and, by extension, hybrid, are still fairly new ground for most planners.
-The best way to assure an event goes smoothly is to surround yourself with a production team with experience in the field.
+Let’s face it – even though we all know that hybrid events are the future, they’re still fairly new ground for most planners.
+The best way to assure an event goes smoothly is to surround yourself with a partner with experience in the field.